andrew-d/goscrape/README.md

 	extract from the current block.

 This all sounds rather complicated, but in practice it's quite simple.
-Here's a short example of how to get a list of all the headlined articles from Wired and dump them as JSON to the screen:
+Here's a short example of how to get a list of all the latest news articles from Wired and dump them as JSON to the screen:

 ```go